The Definition of Alcoholism

 - Hormonal imbalance

 Treatment for Alcoholism

-Every individual must have their recovery planned that meets their needs, but most often, treatments follow a general structure.
+Every individual should have a recovery plan that meets their unique needs, but treatments often follow a general structure.

 Typically, the first step in recovery is detoxification.
-In this phase, the alcoholic with the help of medical professionals will wean themselves from alcohol dependency.
+In this phase, the alcoholic, with the help of medical professionals, will wean themselves from alcohol dependency.
 This process is one of the most serious and painful side effects of long-term alcohol abuse.
-This process is done with medical professionals to ensure the safety of the alcoholic.
+This process is done under the guidance and supervision of trained medical professionals to ensure the safety of the alcoholic.

-Once the alcoholic leaves detox, step two is typically to go into some treatment center for the alcoholic to receive rehabilitation.
-This can last 30, 60, or 90 days and can consist of either inpatient or outpatient treatment.
+Once the alcoholic leaves detox, step two is generally to go into a treatment center for the alcoholic to receive rehabilitation.
+This can last 30, 60, or 90 days and consists of inpatient or outpatient treatment.

 The final step is the required maintenance that one will have to do to stay sober.
-The recovery process does not end when you leave the facility, that is only the beginning.
-Long-term sobriety takes a lot of time and effort, and those who maintain their sobriety will do so by going to support groups counseling or other sorts of recovery resources.
+The recovery process does not end when you leave the facility, treatment is only the beginning.
+Long-term sobriety takes a lot of time and effort, and those who maintain their sobriety will do so by going to support groups, counseling, or other sorts of recovery resources.

-If you or a loved one is ready to beat alcohol addiction, there is no better time or place then now.
+If you or a loved one is ready to beat alcohol addiction, there is no better time or place to contact Quit Alcohol.

 - Alcoholism Withdrawal

 - Alcoholism Health Effects